aayushsh06/recipe-analysis/README.md

 ---

 ## Introduction
 This project explores recipe and user interaction data from **Food.com**, a major recipe-sharing platform.
-The dataset includes thousands of recipes, user-submitted ratings, and reviews dating back to 2008.
+The dataset includes thousands of recipes, their nutrition, user-submitted ratings, and reviews.

 **Investigative Question:**
-How can we predict the number of calories for a recipe in the dataset?
+How can we predict the number of calories for a recipe?

 ---